Skip to content

 top_sort=top_sort,

-results = runner.run(tasks)
+results = coordinator.run(tasks)

 # Return results in the same order as tasks